 - 1/4 teaspoon ground cinnamon

-Step 1: For the Dough: Mix the milk, water, melted butter, sugar and yeast in a two cup measure.
+Step 1: For the dough: Mix the milk, water, melted butter, sugar and yeast in a two cup measure.
 I used a microwave safe glass measure and heated the milk and water a full power for 1 minute, 20 seconds to reach 110 degrees.
 In the bowl of a stand mixer, add the flour and salt.
 Using the dough hook attachment, start the mixer on low.
 Add the milk mixture slowly.
 Scrape down the sides of the bowl as needed until the flour is incorporated.
 Increase the mixer speed to medium (raised my KA to the 5 setting) and let it knead for another 6 to 7 minutes.
 If the dough looks overly wet, add 2 tablespoons of flour at a time and continue mixing until the dough forms a mass.
 Spray a large bowl with cooking spray.
 Transfer the dough to the bowl and spray the dough also.
 Cover the bowl with a clean dish towel and use my tip below to aid the rise.
 Let the dough rise until doubled.
 If using my tip, it will double in 45 to 60 minutes.
+For this version of Monkey Bread, I let it rise for 60 minutes using my tip.
 If not, it may take 1 to 2 hours.

 Step 2: For the coating: As the dough rises, combine the brown sugar and cinnamon in a bowl.
-Place the melted butter in a small bowl and 1/4 cup reserved frozen strawberry liquid.
-If you would like to dial back the sweetness and gooeyness of the recipe, use the lesser amounts of sugar and skip the 1/4 cup reserved strawberry liquid.
+Place the melted butter and Kirschwasser in a small bowl.
+If you would like to dial back the sweetness and gooeyness of the recipe, use the lesser amounts of sugar and butter.
 Set aside.
+Pit and halve 32 cherries.
+Pit and roughly chop 8 cherries.
+My 40 cherries weighted .75 of a pound.

 Step 3: For the shaping the dough balls: Sprinkle a clean work surface with flour.
 Transfer the dough onto the floured surface.
 Spread and press the dough into about an 8 inch square.
 Cut the dough into 8 by 8 slices with a bench scraper or knife.
 This will give you 64 pieces.
-If there are any strawberries that haven’t been cleaned and the stem still remains, remove the stem.
-I had two that were like this.
-Flatten out the dough ball into a small square and rectangular shape and then pinch together dough ends, top to bottom corners.
-This should create a well in the middle.
-Place a small amount (about 1/4 teaspoon or less) of the defrosted strawberries in the center of the dough and then enclose in the dough by pinching the ends together.
-Since the strawberries are moist keep a paper towel nearby, so you dry your hands and the dough will stick together better when pinching with dry hands.
-Shape the dough into balls and place back on the counter.
+Shape each dough ball around half a sweet cherry and shape into balls and place back on the counter.
 Repeat with the remaining dough balls.

-Step 6: Bake unwrapped 30 to 35 minutes in a preheated 350 degree oven.
+Step 6: Bake unwrapped 40 to 45 minutes in a preheated 350 degree oven with a cookie sheet underneath the pan.
+I’ve found that at least one or two dough balls try to escape during baking and the cookie sheet prevents them from burning on the bottom of the oven and causing a ton of smoke.
+This time I had many that escaped but the hubby loves these, so no harm done.
 When done the top should be browned and the coating begins bubbling a bit.
-Let bread cool in the pan for a maximum of 5 minutes.
-Any longer and it will be difficult to depan.
+Let bread cool in the pan for a maximum of 10 to 15 minutes.
+Any longer and it may be difficult to depan.
 Invert bread onto a large plate.

-Step 7: For the Icing: While the dough cools a bit, add butter and mascarpone cheese to a large mixing bowl.
+Step 7: For the Icing: While the dough cools to almost room temperature, add butter and mascarpone cheese to a large mixing bowl.
 Beat 2 minutes.
 I beat them on high using a hand-held mixer.
-Beat in vanilla extract and cinnamon.
+Beat in vanilla extract, Kirschwasser and cinnamon.
 Mix in the powdered sugar at a lower speed (this prevents having powdered sugar everywhere).
-Mix in the reserved strawberry liquid or milk.
-If you want a thinner icing, add more reserved strawberry liquid or milk in teaspoon increments until you reach desired consistency.
-While the bread is still warm, spread the icing on top of the bread – the icing will drizzle down the sides of the dough.
+Mix in the milk.
+If you want a thinner icing, add more milk in teaspoon increments until you reach desired consistency.
+Spread the icing on top of the bread – the icing will drizzle down the sides of the dough.
 Serve warm or cold.

 Recipe inspired by Cooks Illustrated.

-#TwelveLoaves March: Strawberries.
-February was a delicious month of Chocolate breads!
-We are ready for spring and chose Strawberries for our March theme!
-Choose a recipe featuring strawberries.
-(Your bread of choice could be accented with fresh or dried strawberries, strawberry preserves) Whatever you bake, (yeasted, quick bread, crackers, muffins, braids, flatbreads, etc) have fun and let’s have a delicious month of bread with STRAWBERRIES.
+#TwelveLoaves June: Cherries.
+The month of May was filled with lovely onion breads!
+We have chosen cherries for our June theme.
+Choose a recipe including cherries (fresh, dried, canned, jam, or preserves).
+Whatever you bake, (yeasted, quick bread, crackers, muffins, braids, flatbreads, etc.) have fun and let’s have a delicious month of bread with cherries.
 Let’s get baking!

 If you’d like to add your bread to the collection with the Linky Tool this month, here’s what you need to do!